EmanAlrabie/Control-Panel/README.md

 # Control-Panel
-This project for internship in Smart Method company
+This project for internship with Smart Method company